dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Solar Eclipse does not reduce the GCD of Wrath further than 0.75s even though its effect is meant to do so as shown by other specs.
 For example Elemental Shamans Storm Elemental Lightning Bolt cast time reduction.

 Convoke the Spirits will only cast healing spells if you are further than 40yd from the target, even if the target is in range of the rest of your spells.

+Adaptive Swarm jump range appears to only be ~20m instead of the 35m it should be.

 Rebirth revives with 60% of max hp instead of the 100% it should with rank 2 Rebirth.